1. Sodomy isn’t what we thought it was

 8. Eroticon 2019 attendees are as talented as ever

 What better thing to take away from an erotic writers’ conference than a book of erotic writing?
 And not just any erotic writing – stories and essays contributed by the fantastic speakers and attendees who came to Eroticon in 2019.
 The theme for this year’s anthology is Discovery and it features some gorgeous writing – from Hannah Lockhardt’s erotica about a love letter written on skin to Nina Vallard’s fiercely passionate essay about discovering her love of sex writing.
 If you want to treat yourself, grab a copy of Discovery and get stuck in!

 Whether you’re writing a tweet, a blog post, a press release or a novel, it seems that it’s pretty standard for creatives of all kinds to let everything else in life come before the creative process – and to have a big dose of imposter syndrome.
 Thanks to the Anxious Writers Club session with Cara Thereon, Kayla Lords and Girl On The Net for the solidarity!

 10. Molly and Michael must have worked SO hard

-This year Eroticon was run entirely by Molly Moore and Michael Knight, and we genuinely do not know how they managed to put on such an amazing event with such a small team, even with the people who were helping them out in the background.
+Eroticon 2019 was run entirely by Molly Moore and Michael Knight, and we genuinely do not know how they managed to put on such an amazing event with such a small team, even with the people who were helping them out in the background.
 We are in awe.
 Thank you as always for all your work for this community!

 Want all the news plus exclusive discount codes and offers?
 Sign up here.